Computer Virus Definition

 Types of Computer Viruses

-Every virus has a payload that performs an action.
+Every computer virus has a payload that performs an action.
 The threat actor can code any malicious activity into the virus payload, including simple, innocuous pranks that don’t do any harm.
 While a few viruses have harmless payloads, most of them cause damage to the system and its data.
 There are nine main virus types, some of which could be packaged with other malware to increase the chance of infection and damage.
-The nine major categories for viruses are:
+The nine major categories for viruses on computers are:

 Boot Sector Virus

 Your computer drive has a sector solely responsible for pointing to the operating system so that it can boot into the interface.
 A boot sector virus damages or controls the boot sector on the drive, rendering the machine unusable.
-Attackers will usually spread this virus type using a malicious USB device.
+Attackers will usually spread this computer virus type using a malicious USB device.
 The virus is activated when users plug in the USB device and boot their machine.

 Web Scripting Virus